cwoodruff/book-network-programming-csharp/Chapter05/chapter05.md

 In this example, the `DoWork` method simulates a task.
 The `Main` method creates a thread that runs `DoWork`.
 When `newThread.Start()` is called, the thread begins its execution separately from the main program flow, allowing the main thread to continue its tasks or manage other threads.

-Concurrency is another critical concept in multithreading.
+Parallelization is another critical concept that uses multithreading in its implementation.
 It allows multiple threads to run in parallel, optimizing the use of CPU resources, especially on multi-core processors.
-However, concurrency introduces challenges such as race conditions and deadlocks, which occur when multiple threads attempt to access shared resources without proper synchronization.
+However, it can introduce challenges such as race conditions and deadlocks, which occur when multiple threads attempt to access shared resources without proper synchronization.

+Chapter 4 discussed concurrency with the async and await C# keywords.
+In one of the code examples, we examined how a kitchen functions.
+In that demo regarding concurrency, you can push the button to make a cup of coffee, and while the machine runs, handle payment with the customer.
+You can't, however, grind beans yourself simultaneously while handling payment; you'd need parallelization for that - another employee who can do manual bean grinding while you take care of payment.
+This is an example of how synchronization and parallelization in network development must be carefully thought out.
+We will discuss this in detail later in the chapter.

 To manage access to shared resources, C# provides synchronization primitives such as `lock`.
 Here is an example that uses a lock to prevent concurrent access to a shared resource by multiple threads: